 Today there are several hundred different types and variations of goldfish recognized with more being developed all the time.

-Goldfish societies and clubs exist all over the world, with thousands of members exhibiting their fish and competing for prizes, cementing the goldfish’s permanent place in our hearts and aquariums.
+Many dedicated societies and clubs exist all over the world, with thousands of members exhibiting their fish and competing for prizes, cementing their permanent place in our hearts and aquariums.

 Goldfish are Now So Common They’re Sadly Given Away As Prizes

 Unfortunately, the practice of giving away young goldfish at carnivals is extremely common, particularly in the US and UK.